Adam Kinzinger: Personal life

 The Wisconsin Red Cross named Kinzinger its 2006 "Hero of the Year" for wrestling a knife-wielding man to the ground and disarming him.
 The man had cut the throat of a woman on a street in downtown Milwaukee, Wisconsin.
 Recalling the event in an interview, Kinzinger said, "The whole time it was, to me, kind of a done deal that I was going to get stabbed in the process, but I knew that this wasn't something I could wake up to ... every day with that memory that I watched her die."
 The woman survived.
 For this act Kinzinger also received the United States Air Force Airman's Medal and the National Guard's Valley Forge Cross for Heroism.

 Kinzinger was ranked 5th on The Hill's 2011 annual "50 Most Beautiful People" list, which ranks anyone who regularly works on Capitol Hill.

 Kinzinger was engaged to Air Force Captain Riki Meyers, a fellow pilot, in 2011; they broke their engagement in 2012.
 Kinzinger became engaged to Sofia Boza-Holman, a former aide to John Boehner and aide to Vice President Mike Pence, in June 2019.
 They married on February 16, 2020.
 Their son, Christian Adam Kinzinger, was born in January 2022.
+According to his book, they have relocated from Illinois to Houston, Texas.

+Shooting incident

+In October 2024, Kinzinger was involved in an incident at a shooting range in Missouri during an event with then US Senate Candidate Lucas Kunce.
+Kinzinger and Kunce both shot AR-15s at steel targets from a very close distance.
+While Kunce was shooting, a bullet fragment accidentally hit a TV reporter.
+Kinzinger and Kunce performed first aid on the reporter, who was then sent to the hospital with a minor wound to his arm.
+The local sheriff's office determined the incident was an accident and no charges were filed.

+Kinzinger was criticized by gun safety experts including Steve Hendrick, who operates Shield Firearms Training in Kansas City.
+Hendrick was not present at the event, but after reviewing photos he said that a range of 10 yards would have been too close to shoot steel with an AR-15.